NO! I only accept barrels. I do not work on guns.

 - If paying by Pay Pal, include your Pay Pal email address.

 - Get and keep your tracking number to verify your package arrived.
-Send a self addressed stamped envelope if you want further confirmation your package is in my hands.
+Send a self-addressed stamped envelope if you want further confirmation your package is in my hands.
 I do not send out property receipts.

-Ship the barrel only to:
+Ship the barrel only to my new address: